freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 #### HINTS

-- Add the suggested variable between your first command and the loop
+- Add the suggested variable between your first comment and the loop
 - The suggested area should look like this:
 ```sh
 PSQL="psql -X --username=freecodecamp --dbname=students --no-align --tuples-only -c"